Home / Advanced, General, & Cosmetic Dentistry / Dental Implants

 What Are Dental Implants?

-Dental implants are designed to replace a single missing tooth.
-They are composed of a titanium post that acts as the new tooth’s root as well as a custom-made porcelain crown that completes the tooth for a natural appearance.
-The titanium root is placed in the gum tissue and secures the new tooth in place for a secure, comfortable fit.
-Over time, this post fuses to the jawbone and gives the new restoration unparalleled stability.
+Dental implants are designed to replace missing teeth.
+They are composed of a titanium or ceramic post that acts as a tooth root, as well as a custom-made restoration that completes the new tooth (or teeth) for a natural appearance.
+The implant post is placed in the jawbone and anchors the new restoration in position for a secure, comfortable fit.
+Over time, this post fuses to the surrounding bone, offering unparalleled stability.
 Dental implants look and function just like natural teeth.

 What Are the Benefits of Dental Implants?